c88032111/solc/docs/frequently-asked-questions.rst

 Getting randomness right is often the crucial part in a crypto project and most failures result from bad random number generators.

-If you do not want it to be safe, you build somehting similar to the `coin flipper <https://github.com/fivedogit/solidity-baby-steps/blob/master/contracts/35_coin_flipper.sol>`_ but otherwise, rather use a contract that supplies randomness, like the `RANDAO <https://github.com/randao/randao>`_.
+If you do not want it to be safe, you build something similar to the `coin flipper <https://github.com/fivedogit/solidity-baby-steps/blob/master/contracts/35_coin_flipper.sol>`_ but otherwise, rather use a contract that supplies randomness, like the `RANDAO <https://github.com/randao/randao>`_.

 Get return value from non-constant function from another contract